 OpenELEC provides builds for many different types of hardware; please read below carefully to select the correct one.
-Builds are provided in two formats; #1: Manual update files for existing installations (filename ends in .tar), and #2: USB installer diskimage files (filename ends in .img.gz).
+Builds are provided in two formats:

-If you are new to OpenELEC you might want to check out the installation guide on the Wiki.
+If you are new to OpenELEC, check out the installation guide on the Wiki.

-In OpenELEC 6.0 the Generic build nVidia driver does not support older GPU's including the popular ION (GeForce 9400m) card.
+The nVidia driver in the OpenELEC 6.0 build does not support older nVidia GPU's including the popular ION (GeForce 9400m) card.
 If you have an nVidia GPU and see a message about unsupported GPU's after installing or updating to OpenELEC 6.0 please change to the Nvidia_Legacy build.

 32-bit Builds (deprecated with OpenELEC 6.0)